sgsbucket/animan-doc/docs/animan/episode_progress.md

 - In Progress Refs

-  Shows the number of in-progress Resources that a shot References.
+  Shows the number of in-progress Resources that a Shot References.

 - Finished Refs

-  Shows the number of finished Resources that a shot References.
+  Shows the number of finished Resources that a Shot References.

 ## Stage Section